How to get to San Agustín?

 Because of its location in the Andes Mountains, there is much to enjoy in the area around Pasto.
 There are beautiful lakes, you can hike and there are indigenous villages with their very own culture.
 The symbol of Pasto’s diverse culture is the annual “Carnaval de Blancos y Negros.”
 The locals paint their faces black and white and walk through the streets as a symbol of the unity between the different ethnic groups and cultures.

-What is there to do in Pasto?
+What can you do in Pasto?

 Tip # 1